CUSP-NYU/RCF/README.md

 ```
 sftp>
 ```
-To learn about what usable comamnd you can type
+To learn about what available internal command to sftp tool  you can type
 ```
 ?
 ```